Carrie Underwood Works Up A Sweat In Stretchy Tank Top & Tight Leggings

 “This brand has the best workout clothes ever.
 I love them and the fact that Carrie Underwood is behind it makes all so much better.
 I love her so much!” a third fan gushed.

-As previously reported by The Inquisitr, Carrie recently shared another look at some of the clothes from her CALIA line when she posted a photo of herself wearing some black leggings and a white flowing tank top while looking out a window at the New York City skyline last week.
+As previously reported by The Inquisitr, Carrie recently shared another look at some of the clothes from her CALIA line.
+She posted a photo of herself wearing some black leggings and a white flowing tank top as she looked out a window at the New York City skyline last week.

-In the photo, Carrie Underwood is stunning with her long, golden locks falling all around her as she dons a full face of natural-looking makeup.
+In the photo, Carrie stunned with her long, golden locks falling all around her as she wore a full face of natural-looking makeup.

 “City chic,” she captioned the photo, which has since earned over 244,000 likes and more than 1,000 comments for the singer.